ASUPG/M31DB/README.md

 ## Features

-- **Easy to use:** M31DBEngine is designed with simplicity and ease-of-use in mind.
-Its intuitive interface and powerful API make it easy to integrate into your application and start storing and retrieving data.
+- **🔧Easy to use:** M31DBEngine is designed with simplicity and ease-of-use in mind.
+Its intuitive interface and powerful API make it easy to integrate into your next database and start storing and retrieving data.

-- **Concurrent:** M31DBEngine supports concurrent operations, allowing multiple users to read and write to the database simultaneously without blocking or slowing down performance.
+- **💻Concurrent:** M31DBEngine supports concurrent operations, allowing multiple users to read and write to the database simultaneously without blocking or slowing down performance.

-- **Blazingly fast:** With M31DBEngine, you can expect lightning-fast data processing speeds, even with large datasets.
+- **⚡Blazingly fast:** With M31DBEngine, you can expect lightning-fast data processing speeds, even with large datasets.
 Its optimized algorithms and advanced caching techniques ensure that your data is always available and accessible.
+- **📏Minimal:** At Design it is Minimal but combined with Andromeda SQL Parser(Coming Soon) it can perform powerfull yet fast queries

 ## Getting Started